-Since the module developer won't know where the lcr-modules (and lcr-scripts, if applicable) repository will be located, one of the features of the setup\module() function in oncopipe is to replace the following directory placeholders with their actual values.
+Since the module developer won't know where the lcr-modules (and lcr-scripts, if applicable) repository will be located, one of the features of the setup_module() function in oncopipe is to replace the following directory placeholders with their actual values.
 This way, you can specify file paths relative to these directories.
 See the README for the list of Directory Placeholders.

-3.10.3.2 Configuring Header
+4.10.3.2 Configuring Header

-Each module configuration should fall under the lcr-modules and <module\name> (e.g. star) keys.
+Each module configuration should fall under the lcr-modules and <module_name> (e.g. star) keys.
 The lcr-modules top-level configuration key is considered reserved for use by modules in this project and the oncopipe package.
 This ensures that the module configuration is properly siloed and avoids clashes with other configuration set by the user.

-'''

-lcr-modules:

-star:
+lcr-modules: star:

-'''

-3.10.3.3 Configuring Input and Reference Files
+4.10.3.3 Configuring Input and Reference Files

 Virtually all modules will have input files, and many will also require reference files.
-These are defined using the inputs and reference\params keys, respectively.
+These are defined using the inputs and reference_params keys, respectively.

-The input files will generally be set to null and labelled with UPDATE comments since they need to be specified by the user.
+The input files will generally be set to UPDATE since they need to be specified by the user.
 This can be done in the configuration file or in the Snakefile (see the Demo Snakefile for an example).
 Either way, the available wildcards are usually listed in a comment.
 If not, you can always look at the wildcards in the output files of the rule using the inputs configuration section.
-In general, these are {seq\type}, {genome\build}, and {sample\id}.
+In general, these are {seq_type}, {genome_build}, and {sample_id}.